civboot/civboot/blog/0012-dev-libraries-and-software.md

 * Occaisionally a GC run can be done which re-writes the record+index files to remove deleted/modified records.

+* The source of truth is always the record file: the index file can be deleted and re-built entirely from only the record file.

 I don't expect that this will be more than ~1000 lines of code (Lua).

 ## pch: patch based version control